KindleModding/kindlemodding.github.io/content/jailbreaking/post-jailbreak/installing-kual-mrpi/__index.md

         <div class="step">
             <h2>Done</h2>
             <div class="stepContent">
-                <p>Now wait whilst KUAL is installed, your Kindle screen turns white and shows some icons, after a while you will be returned to your library and see a <code>KUAL</code> book appear in it.</p>
+                <p>While KUAL is installing, your Kindle screen may turn white and show some icons.
+After a while you will be returned to your library and see a book titled <code>KUAL</code> has been added. <strong>If you do not see this book,</strong> look at the Troubleshooting steps below.</p>
-                <p class="highlight">If you see a "Application Error" dialog, you can close it without worry - this is normal behaviour on some modern Kindles</p>
+                <p class="highlight">If you see a "Application Error" dialog, you can close it without worry - this is normal behaviour on some modern Kindles.</p>
                 <br/>
                 <img src="./success.png" />
             </div>